 “He wants sex all the time”

 And yes, I know in many relationships, the wife has the higher sex drive, but either it’s a relatively small portion of the population, or they are far less outspoken.
 Add to that the fact that I am in a husband-has-higher-sex-drive marriage, and you can understand why I’m going to write from that perspective.
-You’ll have to let me know if things translate, because after 11 years of marriage, I’m still trying to figure out how my wife’s brain works.
+You’ll have to let me know if things translate to the opposite dynamic, because after 11 years of marriage, I’m still trying to figure out how my wife’s brain works.

 Anyways, back to the topic at hand.
 Why do so many husbands want sex “all the time”?
 I think the answer might not be what you think.

 We’re want to feel connected, and I don’t just mean physically.

 Women are generally thought as the one in the relationship who feels more connected, they have a stronger bonding experience than the men.
 Why is that?